A-Level English Literature

 In their second year, students will also explore more modern texts engaging in a range of theoretical ideas that go beyond the established genres: either crime writing, or political and social protest writing.
 Students will also develop independent study skills while producing coursework, learning how to apply different theoretical and critical methods to their own areas of interest.

-The course encompasses the study of Twelfth Night, Emma and The Importance of Being Earnest.
-Students also study political and social protest writing through the texts The Handmaid’s Tale, Songs of Innocence and of Experience and The Kite Runner; students have a free choice of coursework.
+The course encompasses the study of Twelfth Night, Emma and The Importance of Being Earnest, The Handmaid’s Tale, Songs of Innocence and of Experience and The Kite Runner.
+Students have a free choice of coursework.

 How is English Literature assessed?